Cruise travel insurance

 Cruise travel insurance questions

 Some cruise lines make it a condition of your booking contract that you take out travel insurance before embarking on your cruise.
 Other cruise lines highly recommend that you ensure you have adequate travel insurance before you step on board ship.

 It is not necessary to have specific cruise insurance, just that your travel insurance policy adequately covers you for medical expenses and helicopter transfer from the ship to hospital.

 It’s important to note that some cruise lines may refuse boarding if you do not have adequate travel insurance.
 Other operators, as well as the Foreign, Commonwealth and Development Office, highly recommend that you take out travel insurance before you set off on holiday.

 You should be covered for your river cruise by standard travel insurance.
+At Saga, this is covered as standard at no extra cost.
 If in doubt, check your Policy Book or contact customer services.